Pilates Mat Exercise: Tips to get more out of your Workout!

 See pictures and more detailed descriptions of the hundreds here.

-LEG CIRCLES: Lying flat on your back with one leg anchored to the mat and the other leg extended up in the air.
-Keep the torso, especially pelvis (buttocks) anchored to the mat as you circle the extended leg in the hip socket.
+Lying flat on your back with one leg anchored to the mat and the other leg extended up in the air.

-To get more out of this exercise make the circles larger and quicker without rocking the body.
+To get more out of this Pilates exercise make the circles larger and quicker without rocking the body.

 Exhale as you pull the leg back to the center then begin the next circle.
 They are not continuous.
-Make each circle very definite!

-ROLLING: Start by sitting up in a tucked position with your hands across your shins and balanced on your sitz bones.
-Roll back to your shoulder blades and then come back up to a balance without letting your feet touch.
+Start by sitting up in a tucked position with your hands across your shins and balanced on your sitz bones.

 To get more out of this exercise and to keep the chest from rounding imagine reaching for the mat with your waistline feeling your hips float up over you.